Prytanis/HIST3907B-ResearchNotes/M01E01/HIST3907B-Module01-Excersice 01.md

 I hope that the suspense can be forgiven, but for the purpose of this assignment I will have to allow the ideas to remain unexpressed.
 They are too extensive to be appropriately documented here.

 Suffice it to say, that the ethical will is intended to be benign.
-However, should I ever turn my new visualizaion and social media super powers to evil, you could looke forward to the following campaign poster:
+However, should I ever turn my new visualizaion and social media super powers to evil, you could look forward to the following campaign poster:
 ![alt text][I1]

 Looking forward to the class,